Science is an integral part of the curriculum at John Stainer Primary Community School.

 - evaluating their own method and the reliability of their results.

-The school’s priority is to provide a widely differentiated curriculum so all children can access at their level of understanding and use robust assessment to provide tailored teaching.
+The school’s priority is to provide a widely differentiated curriculum, for all children to access, at their level of understanding and use robust assessment to provide tailored teaching.

 Areas of study covered throughout the school: